Credit Score for Apartments: Complete Guide to Rental Checks

 How to Check Your Own Record

-Before you apply, request your free copy from each database.
-This helps you prepare:
+Before you apply, get your free copy from each database.
+This helps you:

 • Find any wrong entries